xmtp/xmtp-js/README.md

 const groupChat = new GroupChat(creatorClient, conversation)
 ```

-The `GroupChat` class keeps track of group state such as group title and the member list.
+You can also use the `GroupChat` class to change the group chat title and member list.
-It can also be used to change those things.

-#### Group titles
+#### Change a group chat title

-To change the title of a group, you can call `changeTitle` on a `GroupChat` instance:
+To change a group chat title, call `changeTitle` on a `GroupChat` instance:

 ```ts
 await groupChat.changeTitle('The fun group')
 ```

-This will send a message with content type `GroupChatTitleChanged` to the group that clients
-can display as well as use to update the title of the group chat on their end.
+This sends a message with the `GroupChatTitleChanged` content type to the group chat that clients can display.
+Clients can also use the message to update the group chat title on their end.

-#### Adding a member to the group
+#### Add a group chat member

-To add a member to the group, you can call `addMember` on a `GroupChat` instance:
+To add a group chat member, call `addMember` on a `GroupChat` instance:

 ```ts
 await groupChat.addMember('0x194c31cAe1418D5256E8c58e0d08Aee1046C6Ed0')
 ```

-This will send an invitation to the recipient address as well as a `GroupChatMemberAdded` message
-that clients can display as well as use to update their member lists.
+This sends an invitation to the recipient address.
+It also send a `GroupChatMemberAdded` message that clients can display and use to update their gorup chat member lists.

-#### Rebuilding group state
+#### Rebuild the group state

-You can call `rebuild()` on an instance of `GroupChat` to replay all
-messages in the conversation to rebuild group state such as titles and members.
+To rebuild the group state by replaying all messages in a group chat, such as group titles and members, call `rebuild()` on an instance of `GroupChat`:

 ```ts
 const rebuiltAt = new Date()